1uckyPh4nt0m/PassUp/README.md

 script_dir = "path_to_script_directory"
 blacklist = ["url1", "url2", ...]
 ```
-Store the config file as a ".toml".
+Store the config file as a *.toml* file.

 ## Program Arguments
 The program takes one argument which is the path to the config file.